CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 After configuring mode selection users should confirm their failsafe settings are correct and work as expected by testing before using the system.

+**Important Note:**
-***Note: Ardupilot sets Sbus Ch5 to mode selection as default, this should be disabled with herelink by setting the pram to zero  -  FLTMODE_CH:0***
+Ardupilot sets Sbus Ch5 to mode selection as default, this should be disabled with herelink by setting the pram FLTMODE_CH: to 0.

 ## Home Button